Skip To Content

 No, but in general the tracks are around 250-300 metres long and depending upon the skill of the rider, 1 lap normally takes between 45 seconds and 60 seconds.
 At the Newcastle event, the top guys like Billy Bolt, Jonny Walker and GasGas's Brightmore brothers were lapping between 35 and 40 seconds when they got their lines right.

-What happened at the Rd 6 FIM SuperEnduro World Championship Event in Newcastle?
+Who won Round 6 of the 2024-2025 FIM SuperEnduro World Championship in Newcastle?

-Click here for our detailed article on the classes racing, plus results from Rd 6 of the SuperEnduro World Championship event in Newcastle, plus answers to some SuperEnduro FAQ's at the end of the article.
+Billy Bolt was the winner of the event and also won the championship the same night.
+Click here for our detailed article on the classes racing, plus results from Rd 6 of the SuperEnduro World Championship event in Newcastle with a behind the scenes look at some of the bikes and riders.